hoanhan101/HNetworking/README.md

 # python network programming
 The goal of this project is to acquire a deeper understanding of network programming in Python.
-It follows the book [Foundations of Python Network Programming book, Third Edition by Brandon Rhodes, John Goerzen.](https://github.com/brandon-rhodes/fopnp).
+It follows the book [Foundations of Python Network Programming book, Third Edition by Brandon Rhodes, John Goerzen](https://github.com/brandon-rhodes/fopnp).

-The source code for the book is avaiable online at [link](https://github.com/brandon-rhodes/fopnp/tree/m/py3).
+The source code for the book is avaiable online at [1](https://github.com/brandon-rhodes/fopnp/tree/m/py3).
-This is a setup with Docker that provides a smaple net work of 12 machines: [link](https://github.com/brandon-rhodes/fopnp/tree/m/playground).
+This is a setup with Docker that provides a smaple net work of 12 machines: [2](https://github.com/brandon-rhodes/fopnp/tree/m/playground).

 Comments, updates, notes are made by me.

 ## Chapter 1: Client-Server Networking

-**Why using `virtualenv`**:
+**Why using `virtualenv`:**
 It allows us to create a virutal environment where we can experiment installing/uninstalling packages without contaminating your systemwide Python.

-**How to use `virtualenv` for a project once it get installed**
+**How to use `virtualenv` for a project once it get installed:**
 - `virtualenv –p python3 env_name` to create a virutal environment where `env_name` is your environment/directory name
 - `cd env_name`
 - `. bin/activate`